 - a.
 Provide opportunities for a diversity of commercial and institutional activities in appropriate locations throughout the General Urban Area. - b.
 Support both the city and broader region with commercial and institutional options for residents of Brandon and the surrounding area. - c.
 Maximize commercial and institutional employment opportunities within walking distances to residential neighbourhoods. - d.
 Commercial and institutional infill development should consider impacts on surrounding residential development through consideration of the intensity of use, traffic impact, location of parking, site access, exterior illumination, and additional landscape buffering. - e.
 Commercial activities and particular uses (e.g. drive-thru) that may generate higher traffic volumes should be directed to Commercial Corridors (section 7.4). - f.
-Larger-scale developments and intensification may require additional studies, such as traffic impact, concept plans/master plan/neighbourhood plan and market analysis, as needed. - g.
+Larger-scale developments and intensification may require additional studies, such as traffic impact, concept plans/master plan/neighbourhood plan and market analysis, as needed. - schools, disochated sports helds, dire day eare heldited, dire day eare heldited, to school the community. - g.
 Consult with the local partners such as school divisions to determine the need for new schools, associated sports fields, and day care facilities, as required, to serve the community.